hashgraph/hedera-sdk-cpp/README.md

 [Contributor Covenant Code of Conduct](https://github.com/hashgraph/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code of conduct.

+If you need to prepare a new SDK release, then see the Step-by-Step guide how to do it.

 ## License

 [Apache License 2.0](LICENSE)